GuidoFe/maldelbrot-set/README.md

 ![graph](graph_old.png)

-Click with left mouse button to center the selection
+Click with left mouse button to center the selection.
 Scroll to change its size
 Right click to zoom to that selection.
+Click with the middle mouse button to hide or show the selection.
 The last renderized image will be present in the script folder.
 Change IM_WIDTH and IM_HEIGHT to change the image resolution.
 If you change the aspect ration, change it also for the pair GRAPH_WIDTH, GRAPH_HEIGHT (the size of the x and y axis of the graph).